In-depth analysis of music structure as a text network: network modeling

-The optimal values for the self-organized weights in Eq.
-(1) were determined by two criteria: first, the distribution of Zipf's law for CC in the music score must exhibit an R-square value exceeding 0.8 after deleting the first rank and plotting the frequency vs rank in full logarithm.
+The optimal values for the weights in Eq. (\ref{information}) were determined by two criteria: first, the distribution of Zipf's law for CC in the music score must exhibit an R-square value exceeding 0.8 after deleting the first rank and plotting the frequency vs rank in full logarithm.
 Second, the largest type of CC should be selected as the optimization condition in order to extract the maximum number of word types to maintain diversity.

-The process of extracting the optimal weights for 4032 combinations is described in Supplemental Material (SM): Sec.
-I \cite{SM}.
-From now on, we shall name our model as the Essential Element Network (EEN) to emphasize its inclusion of essential EE in music.
+From now on, we shall name our evolutionary network as the Essential Element Network (EEN) to emphasize its inclusion of essential EE in music.
 Our analyses focus on piano pieces from the Common Practice Period (CPP) which spans from 1650 to 1900 AD\cite{CPP}.
 The CPP marks the establishment of Western musical system and the definition of harmony system which is essential for the interaction between musical elements \cite{IN1,IN2}.
 Within the CPP, the Baroque period (B) is the earliest, followed by the period of classical music such as Beethoven (BN), and the Romantic period (R) is the most recent.